 What to eat

-Add vegetables and fruit to your meals and snacks, aiming for 4 to 10 servings a day.
+Eat more vegetables and fruit.
+Aim to fill half your plate to vegetables and fruit at every meal and snack.
 Switch to whole-grain breads and cereals whenever possible to help you feel full.

-Choose protein from a variety of food sources such as beans and lentils, nuts and seeds, lower-fat dairy and dairy alternatives, lean meats, poultry and fish.
+Choose protein from a variety of food sources such as beans and lentils, nuts and seeds, lower-fat milk, yoghurt and cheese, lean meats, poultry and fish.

-Choose a wide variety of healthy foods such as colourful red peppers and dark green leafy lettuce, whole-grain bread, low-fat milk extra-lean meat, legumes and nuts (in moderation), to nourish your body with essential nutrients.
+Choose a wide variety of healthy foods such as colourful red peppers and dark green leafy lettuce, whole-grain bread, legumes, beans, tofu, lower-fat milk, lean meat, and nuts (in moderation), to nourish your body with essential nutrients.

 - Processed meats (eg. Hot dogs, burgers, deli meats)